Here’s a traditional translation of verse 2:228, courtesy of Abdullah Yusuf Ali:

 “And for all are degrees (Arabic: darajatun) from what they have done.
 And your Lord is not unaware of what they do.”
 6:132

 Verse 2:228 is a continuation of the previous verses of Surah Baqarah and discusses divorce processes.
 It’s been translated incorrectly by nearly every mainstream Quranic exegete, including Yusuf Ali.
-Here’s a word-by-word breakdown of the verse, with relevant terms in bold:
+Here’s a word-by-word breakdown of the verse, with relevant terms in color:

 wal-muṭalaqatu–and the divorced women